 The Youth Leadership Project provides extensive training in diversity, empathy, and conflict-resolution for young adults who form a vibrant cross-cultural community and serve as mentors for the 4th and 5th graders at Mosaic’s Outdoor Program.
 Youth Leaders are required to attend a weekend training retreat and volunteer for at least one session during the spring and fall at the Outdoor Program.

 In addition to the Outdoor Program, our high-school and college-aged participants engage in leadership and volunteer opportunities at Mosaic events, workshops, fundraisers, and service learning projects.

 Requirements to be a Youth Leader

-Youth leaders will also participate as cabin leaders in at least one 4-night/5-day session of our residential program in Napa between April 24-May 26 for spring season and/or September 18-October 27 for fall season.
+Youth leaders will also participate as cabin leaders in at least one 4-night/5-day session of our residential program near Santa Cruz between April 16-May 25, 2018 for the spring season and/or September 17-October 26, 2018 for fall season.

 - Facilitate games/activities that encourage students to appreciate and respect themselves and others.

 - Provide a nurturing, safe, and fun learning environment for our students.